ichnion/Php-First-App/README.md

 It is made using php Desktop : https://github.com/cztomczak/phpdesktop
 ------------------------------------------------------------------------------------------------------------------------------------------
 PLEASE NOTE THAT THIS VERSION ONLY WORKS ON WINDOWS.
+A Linux version should easily be done.
+However, there is not yet PhP Desktop for Mac.

 # How to try it and contribute?